PundiAI/fx-docs/f-x-core/what-is-f-x-core.md

 * `ibc-go/modules`: Inter-blockchain communication.
 Hosted in the `cosmos/ibc-go` repository.
 * `x/params`: Handles app-level parameters.

-About the FunctionX Core: The FunctionX Core also known as a Hub is the first Core to be launched on the FunctionX Network.
-The role of a Core is to facilitate transfers between blockchains.
-If a blockchain connects to a Core via IBC, it automatically gains access to all the other blockchains that are connected to that Core.
-The FunctionX Core is a public Proof-of-Stake chain.
-It's native coin is the FX.

 Next, learn how to [install f(x)Core](../tutorials/installation.md).